Home » Vegas Betting Guide » How to Play Keno in Vegas

 Yes.
 There are many casinos available to bettors who want to play Keno.

 You can indeed.
-There are a whole host of online casino providers offering odds for Keno in the US and beyond.
+There are a whole host of online casino providers offering Keno services to US-based bettors.

 The payouts for Keno aren’t particularly high, but bettors can walk away with figures in the low thousands if they win.